MicrosoftDocs/common-data-model-and-service/common-data-model/samples.md

 ### Customize Entities

+The Customize Entities sample will load an existing manifest and add to it a new entity that is a customized version of a standard entity.

 1. Under the **3-customize-entities/code-cs** folder, open the `customize-manifest.sln` file.

 2. Run the project.

-This sample will load an existing manifest and add to it a new entity that is a customized version of a standard entity.

-We will add the CareTeam entity, but first we will add the 'currentCity' attribute and give the new entity a new name 'MobileCareTeam'.
-This new definition becomes a local abstract description of an entity that is transformed from the logical definition into the concrete definition per instructions on how to process references and relationships before being added to the manifest.
+You will add the CareTeam entity, but first add the 'currentCity' attribute and give the new entity a new name, 'MobileCareTeam'.<!-- Edit note: Not sure if these were meant to be marked up as code. --> This new definition becomes a local abstract description of an entity that is transformed from the logical definition into the concrete definition per instructions on how to process references and relationships before being added to the manifest.

 ```csharp